threepointone/glamor/CONTRIBUTING.md

 ## Demo Development Server

-* `npm run dev` will run a development server with the component's demo app at [http://localhost:8080](http://localhost:8080)
+* `npm start` will run a development server with the component's demo app at [http://localhost:8080](http://localhost:8080)

 ## Running Tests